pramnora/aws/README.md

 Once more, I deleted the 'aws' instance.
 (Hoping to save any charges occurring.)

+REPORT

+2 initial tests all done.../with everything having completed successfully. ;-)

 -----

-Initial testing done. ;-)

-The only question going through my mind now is...; how much would it cost to keep the Amazon Amplify web server running, constantly?
+The only question going through my mind now is...; how much would it cost to keep the Amazon Amplify web server up and running, constantly?

 I suppose, the only answer to that is...do it...and, then, find out...???